 Section 16(a) of the Securities Exchange Act of 1934 requires our officers and directors and persons who own more than ten percent of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-Officers, directors and greater than ten-percent stockholders (the "Reporting Persons") are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.
+Officers, directors and greater than ten-percent shareholders (the "Reporting Persons") are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.

-To the Company's knowledge, based solely on its review of the copies of such reports received or written representations from certain Reporting Persons that no other reports were required, the Company believes that during its fiscal year ended December 31, 2022 all filing requirements applicable to the Reporting Persons were timely met, with the exception of one delinquent filing for Mr. Swandal who inadvertently failed to timely file a Form 4 showing a single transaction.
+To the Company's knowledge, based solely on its review of the copies of such reports received or written representations from certain Reporting Persons that no other reports were required, the Company believes that during its fiscal year ended December 31, 2023 all filing requirements applicable to the Reporting Persons were timely met, with the exception of a delinquent Form 4 (disclosing a single transaction) for each of: (i) Messrs.
+Makrides, Geraghty, Andres, Waldman, and Swandal; and (ii) Messes.
+Baylor-Henry and Levine.